In business, lingering problems rarely have a single or simple solution. That’s why they linger.

 After the system’s hardware and software had been switched out in numerous configurations and reconfigurations, a comprehensive and astute review, at significant expense, identified multiple, simultaneous protocol conflicts that had kept the problem — and those emails — locked in place.

-In a broken situation, the people who have the greatest need for a solution also often have the least access to — and the smallest perspective on — resolving things.
+In a broken situation, the people who have the greatest need for a solution often have the least access to resolve things.
 Yet they also feel the most tortured by the problem, especially when the supplier population is going through the motions of one fix after another.

 Sometimes, looking out from within a problem, you can’t even see that the kind of fixer you need is one who brings a broader perspective.

 It’s a widely accepted truism that people typically leave bosses, not jobs.
 But when a department has a persistent turnover problem, it’s worth looking into the situation more deeply.

 In this case, the manager could have been more skillful.
 But it was a terrible confluence — of intractable infrastructure problems, lack of corporate direction, outdated communication processes, and an overheated need for skilled labor in the local job market — that caused a constant outflow of employees, including those who actually liked their boss.

 In fact, the manager could have been replaced several times without necessarily improving staff turnover or morale.
 Given that no individual was the primary cause of the turnover, no single person could be the answer.
 It took (1) a thorough review, both broad and deep, performed by an outsider, and (2) talent from throughout the company working collectively to confront the various institutional aspects of the problem and chip away at them.